bsilverthorn/spectral-mining/naive_design.md

 Design of a Naïve RL Framework
 ==============================

-Domains provide:
+Domains provide methods:

 - `states -> [state]`
 - `outcome_of(state, action) -> state`
 - `actions_in(state) -> [action]`
 - `reward_in(state) -> scalar`

-Learning methods are of the form:
+Learning functions are of the form:

 `learn(domain) -> policy`